About

 Windows and running applications sometimes check the clipboard in the background without you prompting them.
 If the data isn't available

-for some reason then you may see this message even if you didn't explicity try to paste.
+for some reason then you may see this message even if you didn't explicitly try to paste.

 Return to top